California Highway Patrol: Hierarchy

-On November 20, 2010, the CHP received its initial accreditation under the CALEA Advanced Law Enforcement Accreditation Program.
+In 2010 the CHP received initial accreditation by the Commission on Accreditation for Law Enforcement Agencies (CALEA).
 Upon receiving this honor, the CHP became the largest CALEA-accredited law enforcement agency in the nation.

 On November 16, 2013, the CHP Academy was formally recognized as an accredited Public Safety Training Academy by CALEA, becoming the first accredited state police training academy in the nation.
-Additionally, the department succeeded in its bid for Advanced Law Enforcement reaccreditation, and remains the largest accredited law enforcement agency in the nation.

-On November 22, 2014, the CHP communications centers were formally accredited by CALEA under the Public Safety Communications Agencies Accreditation Program.
+Additionally, the department succeeded in its bid for Advanced Law Enforcement reaccreditation, and remains the largest accredited law enforcement agency in the nation.On November 22, 2014, the CHP communications centers were formally accredited by CALEA under the Public Safety Communications Agencies Accreditation Program.
 Having received this honor, the CHP became the first accredited state highway patrol in the nation to receive communications accreditation.

 Having received accreditation status for its communications centers, the CHP became one of only two agencies in California to receive the CALEA TRI-ARC award, which is given to agencies having concurrent CALEA accreditation for their law enforcement, public safety communications and public safety training Academy.
 The CHP is one of nearly 20 agencies to have received this award.

 Rank structure

-Traditions

-CHP uniforms are traditionally khaki-colored with campaign hat and blue-and-gold trouser stripe.
-Command officers wear a tan combination cap.
-The dress uniform includes a forest green jacket and royal blue tie (bow tie for motor officers).
-Cold weather and utility uniforms are dark blue.
-Leather gear is black basketweave leather with brass snaps and buckles.

-Standard traffic enforcement patrol vehicles are required by state law to have a white door with, in the case of the CHP, a star.
-The CHP operates traditional black and white as well as all-white patrol vehicles.

-The California Highway Patrol is one of the few organizations to continue to use the older toll-free "Zenith 1-2000" number.
-With the falling cost of telephone area code 800 and 888 numbers, most organizations have chosen to switch to one of the newer numbers and discontinue use of the Zenith service, which requires operator assistance.
-The CHP's traditions include its own radio codes, widely adopted by local agencies.
-The most important is 11‑99, which signifies that an officer needs emergency assistance or that an officer is down.

-In 1981, a charitable foundation called the 11‑99 Foundation was founded to provide benefits and scholarships to officers and their families.
-The members of the foundation's board of directors have provided over $16 million in assistance to current, retired, and those fallen in the line of duty CHP employees and their families.
-The organization's name is taken from the radio code.